-The validity of the Sephardic Citizenship Law
+The law that regulates the Sephardic Citizenship in Spain

 The 3 Requirements for obtaining the Spanish Sephardic Passport